 The construction industry by and large has been male dominated.
 The modern trend, however, has seen the construction workforce filled with more and more women.
 On top of that, the media has focused the spotlight on the important issue of sexual harassment in the workplace.
-Are you prepared to handle claims by one employee against another that one has been the victim of sexual harassment?
+Are you prepared to handle sexual harassment claims by one employee against another?

 Sexual harassment is not limited to one male and one female.
 Sexual harassment can occur between two males, two females, a supervisor and an employee, or any other combination of factors you can imagine.
 The first step to preventing sexual harassment is to have a clear policy in place that clearly prohibits hostile conduct associated with sexual harassment, as well as having procedures in place for employees to file a complaint.
 The policy should also provide procedures for investigating a sexual harassment complaint and appropriate punishment guidelines.
 Finally, the policy needs to provide adequate procedures for training employees on the issues involved with sexual harassment on the jobsite.